-This is the eighth in a series of blog posts about psychedelics.
+This is the ninth in a series of blog posts about psychedelics.
 The earlier posts are "Recent psychedelic research: an introduction", "Their use in psychotherapy (1st post)", "Their use in psychotherapy (2nd post)", "How do they work?", "What are the risks?", "Their use in the general population", "Psychedelics and end of life distress" and "Recent psychedelic research: Re-mining personal experience" ... and see too subsequent posts retrievable through clicking on "Psychedelics" in the "Tag cloud", for example the sequence of three on "Recent psychedelic research: lessons from current personal experience".

 Over the last couple of months I have rather immersed myself in trying to understand where we have got to in our knowledge of the potential benefits & costs of psychedelics.
 I have looked at close to 200 research papers and many websites & books.
 I have also tried to integrate this information with decades of experience as a medical doctor & psychotherapist.
 So where from here?
 I would like to move forward in four overlapping areas: 1.)
 Contributing to the conversation.
 2.)
 Helping therapists organise.
 3.)
 Be skilful at helping with psychedelic experiences.
 4.)
 Learn from all of this personally.
 So to expand a bit on these four areas.